markd2/MarkDnD/DnDeux/council-of-three.md

 ## TL;DR

 - There's a handout of the three heads
+- Handout of the T-Rex
+- Handout of the Basislisk

 - [ ] Come up with something for the wooden head to say.
 Wood Golem.
 - [ ] "Welcome....
 From Stone...
 To Stone" - basilisk egg.
 Followed up by